MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/cannot-remove-remote-shared-mailbox.md

 ## Symptoms

-When you try to remove a remote shared mailbox in the Exchange admin center (EAC), you receive the following error message:
+When you try to remove a remote shared mailbox by using the Exchange admin center (EAC), you receive the following error message:

 > \<Mailbox_name> isn't a mailbox user.

 ## Cause

-This issue occurs because the EAC uses the `Remove-Mailbox` cmdlet to remove a mailbox, but the cmdlet can't find the specified object to remove the remote shared mailbox.
+This issue occurs because the EAC attempts to uses the `Remove-Mailbox` cmdlet to remove the mailbox, but this cmdlet is unable to find the specified mailbox object.
+This behavior can be verified by checking the logs for the commands that were run.

-**Note:** You can open the **Show Command Logging** window to check the cmdlet logs.

 ## Workaround

-To remove the remote shared mailbox, use the [Remove-RemoteMailbox](/powershell/module/exchange/remove-remotemailbox) cmdlet in [Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell).
+To remove the remote shared mailbox, run the [Remove-RemoteMailbox](/powershell/module/exchange/remove-remotemailbox) cmdlet in [Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell) instead.